Forgive for Love

 it is a natural law that joy will arise.

-As mentioned in Awakening Joy: 10 Steps That Will Put You on the Road to Real Happiness, the happiness that comes from leading a life of integrity is known as “the bliss of blamelessness.”
-It is said that other sources of happiness (such as being free of debt, having enough to provide for your loved ones or having enough wealth to share your generosity with others) produce a mere fraction of the bliss of blamelessness.
+As mentioned in Awakening Joy: 10 Steps That Will Put You on the Road to Real Happiness, the happiness that comes from leading a life of integrity.
+It is said that other sources of happiness (such as being free of debt, having enough to provide for your loved ones or having enough wealth to share your generosity with others) produce a mere fraction of the of a life of integrity.
 When we’re not congruent with our values we can’t enjoy whatever good fortune we have because living with integrity is the foundation for peace of mind and true happiness of an open heart.
 There is a place in all of us that feels “off” when we’re not in alignment with our values.
 We all have a conscience which is hard-wired into us.
 We only need to listen honestly to our inner wisdom so we can discern between right and wrong.
 Mindfulness helps you become more aware of your conscience and so is a great ally in supporting your intention to be happy.

 Planting Seeds of Suffering or Happiness